ImTaliesin/Obsidian-Notes/Data Warehouse.md

 - Dimension tables
 - Staging tables

+The data warehouse is composed of _fact_ and _dimension_ tables as discussed previously. _Staging_ tables are often used as part of the data warehousing loading process to ingest data from source systems.

+When designing a star schema model for small or medium sized datasets you can use your preferred database, such as Azure SQL.
+For larger data sets you may benefit from implementing your data warehouse in Azure Synapse Analytics instead of SQL Server.
+It's important to understand some key differences when creating tables in Synapse Analytics.
 ### Data integrity constraints

 Dedicated SQL pools in Synapse Analytics don't support _foreign key_ and _unique_ constraints as found in other relational database systems like SQL Server.
 This means that jobs used to load data must maintain uniqueness and referential integrity for keys, without relying on the table definitions in the database to do so.

 For more information about constraints in Azure Synapse Analytics dedicated SQL pools, see [Primary key, foreign key, and unique key using dedicated SQL pool in Azure Synapse Analytics](https://learn.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/sql-data-warehouse-table-constraints).
 ### Indexes
 While Synapse Analytics dedicated SQL pools support _clustered_ indexes as found in SQL Server, the default index type is _clustered columnstore_.
 This index type offers a significant performance advantage when querying large quantities of data in a typical data warehouse schema and should be used where possible.
 However, some tables may include data types that can't be included in a clustered columnstore index (for example, VARBINARY(MAX)), in which case a clustered index can be used instead.

 For more information about indexing in Azure Synapse Analytics dedicated SQL pools, see [Indexes on dedicated SQL pool tables in Azure Synapse Analytics](https://learn.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/sql-data-warehouse-tables-index).

 ### Distribution
 Azure Synapse Analytics dedicated SQL pools use a [massively parallel processing (MPP) architecture](https://learn.microsoft.com/en-us/azure/architecture/data-guide/relational-data/data-warehousing#data-warehousing-in-azure), as opposed to the symmetric multiprocessing (SMP) architecture used in most OLTP database systems.
 In an MPP system, the data in a table is distributed for processing across a pool of nodes.
 Synapse Analytics supports the following kinds of distribution:

 - **Hash**: A deterministic hash value is calculated for the specified column and used to assign the row to a compute node.